Deploying Policies in Isaac Sim

 device: cuda:0

-The first snippet describes the simulation environment, the simulation physics is required to run at 0.005s (200hz), with gravity pointing downwards at 9.81m/s^2
+The first snippet describes the simulation environment, the simulation physics is required to run at 0.005s (200hz), with gravity pointing downward at 9.81m/s^2

 Robot Setup